Paul Vinitsky: Biography

 Vinitsky is from the capital of Russian Federation, Moscow.

 Vinitsky is the unique artist of new progressive trance wave.
-He's the well known worldwide Russian DJ, producer & singer in progressive house, trance & tech trance scene.
+He's a well known worldwide Russian DJ, producer & singer in progressive house, trance & tech trance scene.
 He's founder and A&R of the Moscow-based label 'Vendace Records', the best imprint from Russia.
 Just in several years he becomes one of the most known EDM artists in Russia.
 4 years in a row he ranked in top100 Russian DJs.
 In 2012 Paul got his highest line in the most important global DJ MAG poll with #278, one of only 8 Russian EDM artists which are entered top 300.

 Vinitsky has the high touring activity.
-He already performed more than 250 gigs in more than 50 cities in Russia, Indonesia, Ukraine, Poland, Czech Republic, Syria & Kazakhstan.
+He already performed at more than 250 gigs in more than 50 cities in Russia, Indonesia, Ukraine, Poland, Czech Republic, Syria & Kazakhstan.
 He's a storming DJ and he's crazy when he's playing on the decks.
-People are saying that he's really 'playing' with every sound, with every movement of every part of his body.
-It is really how the DJ has to work with the crowd.
-He'd already played warmup sets for the biggest artists like Marco V, Sander van Doorn, ATB and on one scene with Markus Schulz, Kosheen and many others.
+People say that he's really 'playing' with every sound, with every movement of every part of his body; which is brought by how the DJ works with the crowd.
+He has played warmup sets for the biggest artists like Marco V, Sander van Doorn, ATB and on one scene with Markus Schulz, Kosheen and many others.

-Being very productive artist in last 2 years Vinitsky released dozen of singles, pack of remixes, mixed album and debut artist album Invincible.
+Being a very productive artist in last 2 years, Vinitsky released dozen of singles, pack of remixes, mixed album and debut artist album Invincible.
 Many worldwide EDM known singers cooperated with Vinitsky and were featured on the album, such as Lo-Fi Sugar from US, #1 charted Kate Walsh from UK, another British house star Lizzie Curious, such singers as Khashassi, Meital de Razon and other talented artists.
 For the slamming debut Vinitsky composed, produced and arranged fully himself 14 tracks.
 Moreover, his unique 'Singing Dj' project and live show were featured on the album, where Vinitsky sings on studio and then performs live his own tracks on the stage.
 Also Vinitsky made a banging remix for Depeche Mode which was voted #1 in the Beatport contest, produced the remixes for many labels, including Black Hole Records, Dancepush, and such artists as Andy Duguid, Julie Thompson, Virtual Vault, Flash Brothers and more.